 Meeting basic humanitarian needs of affected families is imperative — but it is not enough.

 DR Congo is one of the poorest countries on earth.
 Its cycle of conflict has left faltering infrastructure, disrupted trade, and distorted markets, leaving millions in desperate poverty.
 But the situation is not hopeless.
-That’s why our programmes provide not just relief but also a platform for forward progress — aiming to boost farm production, promote good governance and teach business skills.
+That’s why our programs provide not just relief but also a platform for forward progress — aiming to boost farm production, promote good governance and teach business skills.

 Unfortunately, more often than not, major donors to DR Congo have not pursued a similarly balanced approach.
-Instead, they’ve under-invested in longer-term development strategies that can not only sustain the DR Congo's people, but also lift them out of poverty.
+Instead, they’ve under-invested in longer-term development strategies that can not only sustain the DR Congo's people but also lift them out of poverty.

 One such strategy is to rebuild economic relationships between communities torn apart by violence.
 Mercy Corps has seen how joint economic development projects in places once bitterly divided by conflict — including Somalia, Sudan and Iraq — can lay the groundwork for peace by creating a shared incentive and showing there is the tangible benefit to cooperation, rather than conflict.